Let the Band Play Neck

 Baaa – Ba – Baaaaaa – Ba

 The only place in the Sportsman’s Paradise where the chance of rain is NEVER.
 Imagine 102,321 people yelling and screaming in unison, so much so that the earth shakes.
 Garth Brooks orchestrates the atmosphere.
-Former LSU coach and grass connoisseur, Les Miles once said,“Death Valley… the place where opponents’ dreams come to die.”
+Former LSU coach and grass connoisseur, Les Miles once said, “Death Valley… the place where opponents’ dreams come to die.”

 A game jammed with future NFL players, one player stood out; Patrick Peterson.
-Number 7 was already in the Heisman conversation, which was rare for a defensive back that never played offense, although he did return punts.
+Number 7 was already in the Heisman conversation, which was rare for a defensive back who never played offense, although he did return punts.
 Returning a 60-yard punt for a touchdown was encapsulated by a pose made famous by Heisman trophy winner, Desmond Howard.

 BATON ROUGE, LA – SEPTEMBER 25: Patrick Peterson #7 of the Louisiana State Univeristy Tigers celebrates after scoring a touchdown by posing as the Heisman Trophy against the West Virginia Mountaineers at Tiger Stadium on September 25, 2010 in Baton Rouge, Louisiana.
 (Photo by Chris Graythen/Getty Images)

-After the flag was thrown, and the penalty was assessed.
+After the flag was thrown, the penalty was assessed.
 After the field goal was kicked.
 The band decided to play a song that’s not liked by visitors, but loved by the tiger faithful.
 It is played when a huge play is made or there’s a turning point in the game.
 This was that turning point.
 This was the play to be made.
 This is what ensued.

 Culture

-ESPN’s Scott Van Pelt has noticeably mentioned his infatuation of Baton Rouge on a Saturday night in Tiger Stadium.
+ESPN’s Scott Van Pelt has noticeably mentioned his infatuation with Baton Rouge on a Saturday night in Tiger Stadium.
 Van Pelt starts with the hospitable nature of the people of this region.
 The energy is passed from the crowd onto the field of play.
 The pride that the people withhold.
 The effort that’s put forth to provide an undeniable atmosphere.
 Yes, sometimes obscene, but the passion pushes people over the line.
-It captures you more than your IPhone.
+It captures you more than your iPhone.
 It sticks to your soul like a warm bowl of grits on a cold winter morning.

 LSU is a staple.
 Its placement along the Mighty Mississippi River has allowed the roar of tigers to be flown upriver throughout all the connected rivers and tributaries in the United States.
-Louisiana is very infectious place.
+Louisiana is a very infectious place.
 No, we don’t have the decent commodities, such as; roads, buildings, and a self-sustaining economy like we should have, but the people we have here are like no other.
-Think about this: New Orleans, Baton Rouge, Lafayette are within a 2 hour radius of each other and all have different cultures, accents, and ways of living.
+Think about this: New Orleans, Baton Rouge, and Lafayette are within a 2-hour radius of each other and all have different cultures, accents, and ways of living.
 Our culture is rich and deeply rooted.
 It should forever live on, even in Death Valley.

 You may also like...